pmeaney/server020325-debianNpm/tf020325/prep-for-tf/env-var-simple.md

 `LINUX_CICDGHA_USERNAME` - username for CICD Runner's ssh login session `LINUX_CICDGHA_SSHKEY` - public ssh key for CICD Runner.
 Eventually we'll add the corresponding private key to a github repo so the CICD Runner can login.
-`LINUX_SERVER_NAME` - name it whatever you'd want to see in the DigitalOcean Droplets Dashboard `LINUX_SERVER_IPADDRESS` - leave empty (TF will run a 1pass CLI command to update it with our servers IP address)
+`LINUX_SERVER_NAME` - name it whatever you'd want to see in the DigitalOcean Droplets Dashboard `VAULT_1P` - add the vaultname.
+This is used by TF to access 1pass CLI when it uploads server IP to 1pass `VAULT_1P` - add the vaultname.
+This is used by TF to access 1pass CLI when it uploads server IP to 1pass `LINUX_SERVER_IPADDRESS` - leave empty (TF will run a 1pass CLI command to update it with our servers IP address)

 Additionally: